RavensbourneWebMedia/UX-design/sessions/09/README.md

 # Once upon a time...

 It feels like last term was ages ago.

+Let's take 5 minutes to answer [3 quick questions about our collaboration with NMM](https://ravewebmedia.typeform.com/to/FvNgru).

-Let's grab some post-its and write down what went well and what we could improve on.
+Then grab some post-its and write down **what went well** and **what we could improve on**.
 Some aspects to consider:

 * Collaborating with institutions like NMM
 * Working in teams
-* Work-load
+* Workload
 * UX design methods
 * Blogging